Nederland Police Dept. officer on leave after Tuesday night shooting leaves suspect dead, chief says - Port Arthur News

 The man left the residence on foot before Port Neches Police arrived.
 Authorities said the subject was described as a black male armed with a 9MM handgun, wearing a black shirt and khakis.

-Nederland Police Chief Gary Porter said a Nederland officer spotted the subject walking in the 700 block of Carriage Lane in Nederland.
+Nederland Police Chief Gary Porter said a Nederland officer spotted the man walking in the 700 block of Carriage Lane in Nederland.

 “The subject fled and a short foot pursuit ensued,” Porter said, adding the officer pursued the man to the 700 block of Texas Avenue.
 “At this time, the Nederland P.D. officer fired shots at the suspect.”